 What You Can Expect?

 The Colony of Mercy can probably best be described as a “spiritual hospital”.
 We believe that all behavioral issues are spiritual in nature and therefore must be addressed as such.
 Don’t expect to hear a lot of war stories or details about specific substances or behaviors.
-Also, while we don’t deny that the twelve steps have helped people abstain from drugs and alcohol, we believe that God has a better way.

 We’re not a perfect society but we strive to model Christ in our daily walk.
-You will be kept busy so don’t expect to have a lot of leisure time to sunbathe, practice the violin (musical instruments are prohibited for the residents) or pursue vocational training.
-Instead set your mind on pursuing a life-changing relationship with God, which will include a structured daily devotional time, prayer, fellowship and scripture memorization.
+You will be kept busy so don’t expect to have a lot of leisure time to sunbathe, practice the violin (musical instruments are prohibited for the residents), or pursue vocational training.
+Instead set your mind on pursuing a life-changing relationship with God, which will include a structured daily devotional time, prayer, fellowship, and scripture memorization.